acyclics/RCnode/README.md

-# Upgraded-Classic
+# RCnode
-Code for "Upgraded Classic" drone
+Code for RCnode